1957 Mongolian parliamentary election

-Parliamentary elections were held in Mongolia on 16 June 1957.
-At the time, the country was a one-party state under the rule of the Mongolian People's Revolutionary Party.
+Parliamentary elections were held in the Mongolian People's Republic on 16 June 1957.
+At the time, the country was a one-party state under the rule of the Mongolian People's Revolutionary Party (MPRP).
 The MPRP won 178 of the 233 seats, with the remaining 55 seats going to non-party candidates, who had been chosen by the MPRP due to their social status.
-Voter turnout was reported to be 100%, with only 32 registered voters failing to cast a ballot.
+Voter turnout was reported to be 99.99%, with only 32 registered voters failing to cast a ballot.